Skip to content

 ‘what am I doing?’

-the wrong-ness of fitting my particular whatever-I-am into Something Not For Me hit me all at once. not just the ill-fitting person I was working with – who meant well, and was the initiation I guess I needed to crack me open and come back to myself – but what my life had become after a long set of challenges, sensitivity, evolutionary times, and a spirit screaming into the void to leave it all behind, step out of the opening in the path and get back to being free.
+the wrong-ness of fitting my particular whatever-I-am into Something Not For Me hit me all at once. not just the ill-fitting person I was working with – who was the initiation I guess I needed to crack me open and come back to myself – but what my life had become after a long set of challenges, sensitivity, evolutionary times, and a spirit screaming into the void to leave it all behind, step out of the opening in the path and get back to being free.

 I looked left. far, far across the rolling hills, I saw the city.
 I’d lived there, ran a business there, and that life is a memory now. crouching on the land, it was wreathed in smog with sunset glinting off glass windows like angry eyes, concrete limned in more concrete.
 I looked right. far, far across the rolling hills, I saw…green hills of emerald grass. open space. nature. goodness. freedom. the web of life in it’s simplicity and it’s splendor.